TL;DR

 How will AI coding adoption grow by 2028?

-Forecasts are easy to dismiss, but two numbers from the most-cited analyst firms are now consistent enough that I treat them as a planning baseline.
-Gartner's April 2024 press release expects 75% of enterprise software engineers will use AI code assistants by 2028, up from less than 10% in early 2023 - a 7.5x increase in five years.
+Two numbers I treat as a planning baseline.
+Gartner's April 2024 press release expects 75% of enterprise software engineers will use AI code assistants by 2028, up from less than 10% in early 2023, a 7.5x increase in five years.
 The Stanford AI Index 2026 adds the constraint that will shape how fast that future arrives: security is now the #1 scaling barrier for agentic AI, cited by 62% of organizations as the gating issue.
-Combine that with the Veracode pass-rate data above and the picture is clear: the technology will get there before the safety story does, and that is the operational risk most enterprises are now pricing in.
+Put that next to Veracode's flat 55% pass rate from earlier and the picture is uncomfortable: the capability curve and the security pass rate are moving at different speeds.

 How I would use these statistics